turbot/flowpipe-samples/aws_iam_user_group_membership/README.md

-# AWS IAM User in Groups
+# AWS IAM User Group Membership

-A composite mod that runs a daily cron job at 9 AM UTC to check for AWS IAM users with multiple group assignments, creates issues in Github.
-List IAM Users associated with more than a Group.
-Create a GitHub issue for User if there isn't one already.
-If an issue is already present then update the same."
+This composite module performs a daily check at 9 AM UTC for AWS IAM users belonging to multiple groups.
+It creates or updates GitHub issues for each user found in this situation.

 ## Usage

-- Add your AWS, GitHub API keys to `flowpipe.pvars`
+- Add your AWS, GitHub API keys to `flowpipe.fpvars`
-- This mod runs a daily cron job using Triggers, but if you wish to run the pipeline manually then use `flowpipe pipeline run aws_iam_user_in_groups`
+- This mod runs a daily cron job using Triggers, but if you wish to run the pipeline manually then use `flowpipe pipeline run aws_iam_user_group_membership`

 Example: When a GitHub issue already exists for a user with multiple groups assigned, update the issue.